papungkorn-k/website/README.md

 # website
-I would like to recogzine [Kyle Raze](https://kyleraze.com) for the idea of this website.
+I would like to recognize [Kyle Raze](https://kyleraze.com) as I utilize his website idea and format to create this website.